DavidSchneiderInfo/multi-service-environment/README.md

 # Multi service environment

-Can run multiple Laravel websites, currently only (DavidSchneiderInfo/Blog)[https://github.com/DavidSchneiderInfo/Blog] is installed
+Can run multiple Laravel websites, currently only [DavidSchneiderInfo/Blog](https://github.com/DavidSchneiderInfo/Blog) is installed

-# Setuo
+# Setup

 Run `make all` and enjoy!